Eastern blue-tongued lizard: Olfaction

-The eastern blue tongue skink has an olfactory epithelium that appears to be of the pseudo stratified type and is loosely packed.
-The underlying Bowman glands and other supporting cells secrete to the olfactory epithelium's surface which has cilia from sensory cells and microvilli from supporting cells.
+The eastern blue-tongued skink has an olfactory epithelium that appears to be of the pseudo-stratified type and is loosely packed.
+The underlying Bowman glands and other supporting cells secrete to the olfactory epithelium's surface, which has cilia from sensory cells and microvilli from supporting cells.

 Venom

-Tiliqua scincoides scincoides are not poisonous or deadly to humans.
-Bites from this skink will cause pain and leave a bruise, however it will not cause any long term effects.
+Tiliqua scincoides scincoides are not venomous or deadly to humans.
+Bites from this skink will cause pain and leave a bruise; however, they will not cause any long-term effects.

 Interactions with humans and livestock

-The eastern blue tongue can adapt to suburban living as well as cities.
+The eastern blue tongue can adapt to suburban living.
 The skink can be found in gardens or basking in the sun on roads or drain pipes.
-As the Tiliqua scincoides scincoides can live in urban areas, it can face injury from house pets such as cats and dogs, be hit by cars, or harmed by gardening tools.
+As Tiliqua scincoides scincoides can live in urban areas, it can face injury from house pets, such as cats and dogs, be hit by cars, or harmed by gardening tools.